Feeding the minds that feed the world

 - Promulgate the results of research in food technology

 - Plan, organize, and administer projects for the advancement of food science

-It’s a testament to the foresight of our organization’s leaders that these objectives are as relevant today—if not more so—than they were 75 years ago.
+It’s a testament to the foresight of our organization’s leaders that these objectives are as relevant today—if not more so—than they were when we were founded.

 Strengthening Our Community…And Advancing the Science of Food